Anthony Hughes, Lord Hughes of Ombersley: Education and early life

 He was born to Patrick and Patricia Hughes.
-He was educated at Tettenhall College and obtained a BA in law from Van Mildert College, University of Durham.
+He was educated at Tettenhall College and obtained a BA degree in law from Van Mildert College, University of Durham.
 He was made an honorary fellow of the college in 2015.

 Career

 He was called to the Bar (Inner Temple) in 1970.
 He was a Crown Court Recorder from 1985 to 1997, being Head of Chambers until 1997 of No.1 Fountain Court Chambers, Birmingham.
 He was knighted in 1997.
 He was appointed a Queen's Counsel in 1990, and a judge of the High Court of Justice, Family Division, from 1997 to 2003.
-He served as Presiding Judge on the Midland circuit from 2000 to 2003, and transferred to the Queen's Bench Division from 2004 to 2006.
+He served as Presiding Judge on the Midland Circuit from 2000 to 2003, and transferred to the Queen's Bench Division from 2004 to 2006.

 On 9 April 2013, he was appointed a Justice of the Supreme Court of the United Kingdom.
 By Royal Warrant, all members of the Supreme Court, even if they do not hold a peerage, are entitled to the judicial courtesy title "Lord" for life.
 Hughes was granted the judicial courtesy title Lord Hughes of Ombersley, referencing Ombersley in Worcestershire.
 He retired from office on 11 August 2018, upon reaching the age of 70.